-- Bring to mind the home setting from your childhood.
-If you moved around, choose the setting that feels most familiar, or made the most impact on your psyche (your sense of self or spirit).
+1. Bring to mind the home setting from your childhood.
+If you moved around, choose the one that feels most familiar, or made the most impact on your psyche (your sense of self or spirit).

 Go to the city at the western edge of the country and then go to the edge of that city, the north-eastern edge, the very rim, beyond which you’re not in Liverpool any more, but Lancashire.
 The place is called Netherley, and it lies between Prescot, Knotty Ash, West Derby, and Knowsley; it’s little more than a large housing project called the Woodlands Estate, abutting farmland.
 I was brought up on that estate, from the age of around three to nine.
 So was Paul Farley…

 I parachute in using Google Earth: the planet, Europe, Britain, north-west England, Merseyside, and there, bulging out like a tiny hernia into the green, is the estate where we grew up, the circuitry of its streets and squares, the last place in an unbroken accretion that blooms outward in all directions like grey lichen from the mouth of Mersey.
 I drop right down and steer by the main roads, hoping to recognize old haunts among the rooftops and car parks, fields and waste ground, the crowns of trees dark against olive greens and khakis.
 I struggle to make the imaginative shifts in scale, to put myself back in that time and place and to understand how, for fifteen years, this was my universe.

 3. Now take us to your own home by zooming in, as booksandcoffee